-In no way was I seeing a debutant on the screen, your performance was stellar!
-Cannot believe the maturity with which you emoted...
-Right from the first scene when we can see the uneasiness and worry in your eyes...
-The emotional roller-coaster ride you took us all just hit straight at the heart. - Nirupama Singh
+In no way was I seeing a debutant on the screen, Ishika's performance was stellar!
+Cannot believe the maturity with which she emoted...
+Right from the first scene when we can see the uneasiness and worry in her eyes...
+The emotional roller-coaster ride she took us all just hit straight at the heart. - Nirupama Singh

 Nirupama Singh, LA Shorts Film Festival Audience

 Thought provoking.
 Unapologetic.
 Sincere.
 The meaning behind the show is clear and the acting spot on.
-It brings out its questions with humanity, humor, and hopeful hopelessness.
 These are the stories that need to be told.
 I loved the unapologetic use of the actors cultural languages.
 There is a beautiful connection and joy that can only be shown when people are in their own “wheel house”.
 The movement moments were striking and vibrant.
-And even though the characters were facing strange and difficult problems, one couldn’t help but root for them to succeed.

 Ryan Shelby Lee, Something in the Air at Hollywood Fringe